 Curzon is a brand that has stood the test of time, evolving to meet the demands of audiences and the fast changes of a dynamic film industry but the same thing drives us as it always has – offering films that we believe are worth sharing, that spark conversations and stay with you long after the lights have come up.

-As of 2017, Curzon Cinemas are the first independent cinema group in the UK to pay the Living Wage.
+In 2015 Curzon Cinemas became the first independent cinema group in the UK to pay the Living Wage.

 In February 2017 the Curzon group received the prestigious award for Outstanding British Contribution to Cinema at the British Academy Film Awards.